balliegojr/angular-event-dispatcher/readme.md

 callback: the function to be called when the event is fired

-returns an objecto to unsubscribe the event
+returns an object to unsubscribe the event

 ```
 var callback = function(args) {